 TD offers four of this type of GICs while RBC offers five.
 The minimum investment at TD is $500 for RRSP, RRIF, or RESP accounts, and $1,000 for TFSA or non-registered accounts.
 At RBC, the minimum investment is $1,000 for all types of accounts.
 The terms for these types of GICs vary between two and five years.

 TD and RBC both have a variety of high-interest savings accounts.
 Of all of the accounts they offer, the TD High Interest Savings Account and the RBC High Interest eSavings accounts have the best rates (as of April 10):

 The TD High Interest Savings Account has a tiered rate.
 In this case, you must have a balance of $5,000 or more in order to receive interest.
-However, the RBC account doesn’t require a minimum balance and you’ll get the same rate of 0.5% whether you have $5 or $50,000 in your account.
+However, the RBC account doesn’t require a minimum balance and you’ll get the same rate, whether you have $5 or $50,000 in your account.

-Although it was a tough fight, RBC comes out on top because it offers better regular GIC rates and its best high-interest savings account doesn’t have a tiered rate.
-In our next battle of the banks, BMO Bank of Montreal takes on CIBC.
+Although it was a tough fight, RBC comes out on top because it offers slightly better regular GIC rates and its best high-interest savings account doesn’t have a tiered rate.